-Apple's built-in backup program for the Mac on macOS Big Sur, Time Machine, makes it incredibly easy to back up all of your important data so you can restore your computer if something should happen.
+Apple's built-in backup program for the Mac on macOS, Time Machine, makes it incredibly easy to back up all of your important data so you can restore your computer if something should happen.
 You can even recover deleted files if you accidentally lose them.

 On MacBooks, Time Machine includes the added feature of creating local snapshots so that if you disconnect your MacBook from its external hard drive, you'll still have backups stored on your internal hard drive so you can recover data if you need to.

 Local snapshots are invaluable for situations when you're out and about and need to recover data but don't have your backup hard drive.
-They also, eventually, start taking up noticeable space on your hard drive.
+Unfortunately, they also start taking up noticeable space on your hard drive.
 To free up space on Mac, keep reading.

 Why do I have 100 GB of backups on my hard drive?

 You need an external hard drive to set up and use Time Machine because that's where your backups are stored.
-So why do you have a large number of backups taking up space on your MacBook's internal hard drive?
+So why do you have many backups taking up space on your MacBook's internal hard drive?
 Because of local snapshots.

 Local snapshots are created automatically when you set up Time Machine on your Mac laptop.
 Time Machine makes one daily snapshot every 24 hours when you start up your MacBook on macOS Monterey or later.
 It also stores weekly snapshots.
 It keeps those weekly snapshots on your internal hard drive until you start to get low on storage.
 So, if you've been backing up your Mac for years with Time Machine, you could potentially have 100 GB of backups stored in your internal hard drive, as long as you have space for them.